-On 31st August 2020, everyone in the UK can sit back and relax for the August bank holiday.
+On 31st August 2021, everyone in the UK can sit back and relax for the August bank holiday.
 Well, everyone except Scotland.
 Sorry, Scotland, but you do have your very own August bank holiday weekend on 3rd August, so you can still enjoy a long weekend of your own.
-There’s even more reason to plan a getaway for the August bank holiday 2020 after an unpredictable and hard few months.
-The COVID-19 pandemic almost saw summer 2020 being entirely written off for most of us, but in recent weeks, travel restrictions have been eased and you can now travel within the EU again.
+There’s even more reason to plan a getaway for the August bank holiday 2021 after an unpredictable and hard few months.

 This is the perfect opportunity to book a getaway for the bank holiday weekend, and what better way to celebrate being able to travel again than with a secluded holiday with the family?
 We’ve put together a list of some of our favorite destinations for a long weekend away, so keep reading and start planning the perfect summer bank holiday weekend.
 Whether you want a getaway abroad, or to discover somewhere new in the UK, we’ve got just the spot for you.

 With frequent ferries to Ireland as well as short flights from across the UK to Dublin, a trip to Ireland is an easy way to go abroad for a few days.
 With so many places to visit in Ireland, your biggest challenge will be deciding where to go.
 The Emerald Isle is perfect for a secluded holiday with the family, and what better way to truly enjoy a secluded trip than glamping?
 Ireland has a plethora of amazing options to enjoy a getaway, and with places to visit and things to do in Ireland, such as the Cliffs of Moher, the Burren, walking through the rolling green hills of Kilkenny, and even visiting Father Ted’s house, it’s perfect for a family holiday in summer 2021.